C0mposer/Spyro-1-Practice-Rom/mods/PracticeCodes/src/UpdateNotes.md

 # Changes:

 ## Misc Timer
-Landing timer has been revamped to display your time during multiple conditions:
+Landing timer has been renamed to **misc timer**, and now display's your time during multiple conditions:
 - Landing
 - Flaming
+- Gliding
+- Collecting a gem
+- Collecting a flight level object
 - Entering a whirlwind
 - Bonking